Damages: Statutory damages

-Statutory damages are an amount stipulated within the statute rather than calculated based on the degree of harm to the plaintiff.
+Statutory damages is an amount stipulated within the statute rather than calculated based on the degree of harm to the plaintiff.
 Lawmakers will provide for statutory damages for acts in which it is difficult to determine the value of the harm to the victim.
 Mere violation of the law can entitle the victim to a statutory award, even if no actual injury occurred.
 These are different from nominal damages, in which no written sum is specified.

 Nominal damages

-Nominal damages are very small damages awarded to show that the loss or harm suffered was technical rather than actual.
-Perhaps the most famous nominal damages award in modern times has been the $1 verdict against the National Football League (NFL) in the 1986 antitrust suit prosecuted by the United States Football League.
-Although the verdict was automatically trebled pursuant to antitrust law in the United States, the resulting $3 judgment was regarded as a victory for the NFL.
-Historically, one of the best known nominal damage awards was the farthing that the jury awarded to James Whistler in his libel suit against John Ruskin.
-In the English jurisdiction, nominal damages are generally fixed at £5.
+Nominal damages are very small damages awarded in recognition that, while the offence complained of has been committed, the loss or harm suffered was technical rather than actual.
+A famous US nominal damages award in modern times was the US$1 verdict against the National Football League (NFL) in the 1986 antitrust suit prosecuted by the United States Football League.
+Although the verdict was automatically trebled pursuant to antitrust law in the United States, the resulting $3 judgment was effectively a victory for the NFL.
+Historically, one of the best-known nominal damages awards was the farthing—the smallest denomination of currency—awarded to James Whistler in his libel suit against John Ruskin.
+In the English jurisdiction, nominal damages are often set at £5, and were sometimes set at a farthing before the coin was abolished.

 Many times a party that has been wronged but is not able to prove significant damages will sue for nominal damages.
-This is particularly common in cases involving alleged violations of constitutional rights, such as freedom of speech.
-Until 2021, in the United States, there was a circuit split as to whether nominal damages may be used if a constitutional violation had occurred but has since been rendered moot.
-The Supreme Court decided 8–1 in the 2021 case Uzuegbunam v.
-Preczewski that nominal damages are appropriate means to redress violated rights otherwise now rendered moot.
+This is particularly common in the United States in cases involving alleged violations of constitutional rights, such as freedom of speech.
+Until 2021 there was a circuit split as to whether nominal damages could be awarded if a constitutional violation had occurred that had since been rendered moot.
+The Supreme Court of the United States decided 8–1 in Uzuegbunam v.
+Preczewski that nominal damages are an appropriate means to redress a violation of rights that had been rendered moot.